ARE YOU confused by the Fantasy lingo? As years have gone by, the Fantasy language has evolved into a complex form.

 Pocketing: Also known as 'handcuffing'.
 A term used when playing Draft when selecting rucks.
-Selecting Tim English and 'pocketing' him with his potential back-up, Stef Martin.
-If English misses a game, the Bulldogs may call up Martin to replace him, unless he's already playing.
+Selecting Reilly O'Brien and 'pocketing' him with his potential back-up, Kieran Strachan.
+If O'Brien misses a game, the Crows may call up Strachan to replace him, unless he's already playing.
 A good strategy to use when playing Draft.

 POD: Player of difference.
 A unique person not selected by many coaches.
 Usually under five per cent ownership.

-Rage trade: What all good coaches do on early in the week, trading out under-performing players to send a message and then 'reverse' the trade on Friday.
+Rage trade: What all good coaches do early in the week, trading out under-performing players to send a message and then 'reverse' the trade later in the week.

 Relton Roberts: A term used when a Fantasy coach panics at the last minute prior to the first lockout.
 They ignore all their pre-season research and jump on a random rookie, they've never heard of, just because they're named.
 Don't be tricked.

 Reverse trade: A button that can be hit, to change any trades you have made leading into lockout.

 Scoring: The Fantasy scoring system is a simple formula.